 Here, we provide the methodological summary of our NDC quantifications.
-If you use this work, please use the citation below for now (we are working on a paper, so stay tuned).
+If you use this work, please refer to our earlier paper that outlines our methodology:

 Conditional and unconditional, min-max

-The Annex I countries - they tend to be the rich industrialised countries - are expected to state their targets unconditionally as nobody would really consider international support for those countries.
+The Annex I countries - they tend to be the rich industrialised countries - are expected to state their targets unconditionally as none really considers international support should be provided for those countries to meet their targets.
 They have sufficient historical responsibility and also the capability to reduce their emissions first and foremost.
-The same actually holds for a number of countries that have rich and industrialized economies, such as South Korea, Mexico or China.
+The same also holds for a number of countries that have rich and industrialized economies, such as South Korea, Mexico or China.
 However, for many so-called developing countries, especially the least developed countries, the international community is expected to provide both technological and financial support.
-Thus, many of those developing countries will specify an unconditional target, which they implement purely with domestic resources.
-On top of that, conditional targets are specified.
+Thus, many of those developing countries will specify an unconditional target, which they implement with domestic resources.
+On top of that, conditional targets are specified that will be met if financial or technological support is secured.
 As a short-hand description, the targets that are labelled “conditional” are comprising both the unconditional and the conditional elements of the NDCs.
 A few countries also state ranges for their targets.
-For example, the (quite insufficient) targets that Australia put forward in Paris, a 26%-28% reduction below 2005 levels by 2030 are stated as a range.
-At other times, the quantification of targets is a bit uncertain, and alternative assumptions of some key underlying assumptions can lead to higher or lower 2030 emission level projections.
+For example, the (quite insufficient) targets that Australia previously put forward under the Morrison government, a 26%-28% reduction below 2005 levels by 2030 was stated as a range.
+In 2022 Australia updated its 2030 NDC target to -43%, which is an important step in the right direction.
+At other times, the quantification of targets is a bit uncertain, and alternative assumptions of some key underlying assumptions (such as different GDP growth rates in case a country has intensity targets) can lead to higher or lower 2030 emission level projections.

 In these factsheets, we provide three different compilations.
 The first is the unconditional setting, ranging from the minimal to maximal unconditional NDC target.
 Often that unconditional NDC target is just a single emission level, not a range.
 The second is the conditional setting, ranging from the minimal to maximal emission level that would be in line with the full implementation of NDCs (full implementation of both conditional and unconditional elements).
 If the country does only have an unconditional NDC, then only that one is shown.
 The third setting is the min-max setting, ranging from the highest emission level of the unconditional target to the lowest emission level of the full implementation NDC (conditional and unconditional).